 Original Medicare is a federal insurance program with two parts:

-While Original Medicare through the government is a great starting point, it won't cover everything!
+While Original Medicare through the government is a great starting point, it won't cover everything.
 Additionally, Original Medicare doesn't have a limit for out-of-pocket costs, which means your cost-sharing responsibility will accumulate without a cap.
-Medicare also contracts with private insurance companies to offer add-on or bundling options such as these:
+Medicare also contracts with private insurance companies to offer additional coverage: